chrizog/someipy/README.md

 - Only unicast services are supported.
 - SOME/IP-TP is not supported.
 - IPv6 endpoints are not supported.
-- Session handling is supported only for SOME/IP-SD and not for SOME/IP messages transporting events or methods.
 - SOME/IP fields are not supported.

 ### Service Discovery